 - Over 2.2 million registered refugees live in Gaza and the West Bank (UNRWA, 2021)

 Islamic Relief in the Palestinian Territories

-After the escalation of conflict in 2014, Islamic Relief launched our emergency appeal Rebuild Gaza to restore basic healthcare, education, water and sanitation systems and also provided local families to access education and recover their livelihoods in order to ensure that families could rebuild their lives over the long-term.
+After an escalation of conflict in 2014, Islamic Relief launched an emergency appeal to restore basic healthcare, education, water and sanitation systems and also to provide local families with access to education and livelihoods support in order to ensure that families could rebuild their lives over the long-term.

-We continue to offer a range of critical support across the region, including providing treatment for safer, cleaner water, food and healthcare assistance including support towards the rehabilitation of a local clinic for disabled children.
+We continue to offer a range of critical support across the region, including providing treatment for safer, cleaner water.
+We also deliver food to those in need and provide healthcare assistance to those in need, including the repair of a local clinic for children with disabilities.

-For communities whose homes have been left damaged by the war, we’ve also supported provided families with essential furniture and other non-food items and services, including children’s educational materials and clothing, along with recreational activities and psychosocial support.
+For communities whose homes have been left damaged by the war, we’ve also provided furniture, children’s educational materials and clothing, along with recreational activities and psychosocial support.

 With the Covid-19 pandemic now placing additional pressure on communities, we’re providing essential support to families in need by providing:

 - Financial support: We’re giving daily workers and those who no longer have an income cash vouchers to purchase essential food and hygiene items